Knowledge base

 For security and stability reasons, Infomaniak does not allow direct modification of the server configuration (VirtualHost).

-Any customization must be done via a .htaccess file placed at the root of your site.
+Any customization must be done via an .htaccess file placed in the root directory of your site.

-In a .htaccess file, the regular expressions of your rewrite rules should not start with a slash (/).
+In a .htaccess file, the regular expressions in your rewrite rules must not start with a slash (/).

 Correct syntax

-Example: you should use RewriteRule ^contact$ contact.php (instead of RewriteRule ^/contact$ contact.php)…
+Example: use RewriteRule ^contact$ contact.php (instead of RewriteRule ^/contact$ contact.php)...

-It is recommended to add the directive RewriteBase / right after enabling the engine (RewriteEngine On) to ensure the compatibility of your relative paths.
+It is recommended to add the RewriteBase / directive immediately after activating the engine (RewriteEngine On) to ensure the compatibility of your relative paths.

 Has this FAQ been helpful?

-This guide explains which protocols and ports can be used with Infomaniak's messaging services (including the Service Mail service).
+This guide explains which protocols and ports can be used with Infomaniak's messaging services (Service Mail in particular).

 Recommended ports and parameters for client configuration